vesuxyz/docs/docs/users/claim-rewards.md

 sidebar_position: 8
 ---

-In this guide you'll be taught how to claim STRK tokens earned from the DeFi Spring rewards.

-**ADD BTCfi rewards, extra STRK campaign??**
+As a Vesu user, you may qualify for STRK rewards distributed by the Starknet Foundation.
+These rewards support active on-chain participation through programs like DeFi Spring and BTCfi Season.

+Learn more about how rewards work and which markets are eligible in the [Rewards overview.](../explore/rewards.md) for more information.

-### Claim STRK rewards
+## Claim STRK rewards

-To get started, ensure you already have an open position on Vesu, as that is what qualifies you for STRK rewards.
-Please go through the [DeFi Spring section](../explore/defi-spring.md) for more information.

-To claim your STRK rewards:
+To claim your rewards:

 1. Head over to the [positions dashboard](https://vesu.xyz/positions).

-2. Just above your position(s), you can see a dedicated DeFi Spring section. _Earned this week_ represents the STRKs you've accrued in the current round. _Available to claim_ is the total amount you can claim right now.
+2. Just above your position(s), you can see a dedicated rewards section.

 ![Defi Spring]

-3. Click on the _Claim_ button to receive the STRK tokens.
+3. Click on the **Claim** button to receive the STRK tokens.